If you have any questions not answered on the FAQ page or our website, please e-mail or call us at (541) 826-9220.

 Q: Why would a person who is deaf need a dog in public?

 A: Deafness is invisible and many people feel more secure and confident in public with their dog beside them.
-The dog helps others realize that the person is deaf and might need help in an emergency and that a bit of extra effort may be necessary in order to communicate with the person.
+The dog helps others realize that the person is deaf and might need help in an emergency and that is necessary to face the person in order to communicate.
 By paying attention to the dogs natural reactions to the world around it, the person may gain greater environmental awareness.

 Q: Are the Hearing Dogs trained in ASL (American Sign Language)?